Get free weekly resources from us!

 Here are three shifts for building a shame-free family ministry.

 A family ministry must overcome herculean challenges on the road to success, but the largest obstacle probably isn’t what you’d expect.
-Pint-sized budgets, ministry silos, or a disinterested lead pastor won’t derail a family ministry as efficiently as shame that saddles your parents.
+Pint-sized budgets, ministry silos, or a disinterested lead pastor won’t derail a family ministry as efficiently as shame that saddles parents.

 Popular author, speaker, and research psychologist Brené Brown says shame is “the intensely painful feeling that we’re unworthy of love and belonging.”
 In her book Daring Greatly, Brown argues that shame corrodes a person’s belief in his or her capacity to change.
-Shame tripped up parents all the way back to Eden.
+Shame has tripped up parents all the way back to Eden.
 The first family feasted on forbidden fruit, felt shame, and then hid from God in the bushes.
 Adam and Eve shamed each other to avoid accountability for their actions.
 Just a day prior, the couple worked the family business of nudist farming.
 After shame entered the picture, they became obsessed with concealment and maintaining appearances.

 Brown’s research concluded motherhood is the single greatest source of shame in women, second only to body image.
 I suspect a similar exercise with dads would yield similar results.
 Our culture’s oversized expectations regarding parenthood buckle the best mom or dad and inject them with shame.

-Working with a Shamed Parent
+Working With a Shamed Parent

 Enter the amygdala, the part of the brain tasked with processing responses to threats, and its two-trick repertoire: fight or flight.
 A shame-filled dad with a bias toward “fight” will tackle your ministry’s expectations with a warrior’s zeal.
 However, the dad’s motivation is, in part, self-serving because he’s driven to make his feeling of inadequacy go away.
 This approach reduces the spiritual work of parenting to “a means to an end.”
 This dad’s enthusiasm will be short-lived.
 He’ll burn out trying to check off all the boxes and eventually, inevitably, he’ll drop out.
 But he’ll damage more than himself.
 He’ll drag his wife along for the ride.
 He’ll contribute to an impossible image of what a spiritually engaged parent looks like, an intimidating image that discourages others and serves as a petri-dish for multiplying more shame.